-The contract on the provision of social services must be concluded in writing, except in cases where this is not possible or appropriate (e.g. telephone assistance in crisis or low-threshold children and youth facilities).
+The contract on the provision of social services must be concluded in writing, except in cases where this is not possible or appropriate (e.g. Telephone crisis assistance or low-threshold facilities for children and the youth).
 The character of the contract is that of a private-law contract and is governed by the provisions of the Civil Code.